Qualifying as an Environmental Health Practitioner FAQs

 We will be organising Professional Discussion sessions on a regular basis.
 These will be online discussions via Teams/Zoom etc.

-There should be reasonable overlap between the activities in the Portfolio and the duties listed in the apprenticeship standard.
+There should be a reasonable overlap between the activities in the Portfolio and the duties listed in the apprenticeship standard.

 CIEH offers an equivalency assessment for internationally qualified EHPs where we evaluate their knowledge and experience against our pathway.
 The candidate should contact us at [email protected] for more information about the application process.